 (b) if the officer is a police officer, cause the CEO to be informed of the matters mentioned in paragraph (a)(i) and (ii).

-(7) If a responsible person is contacted under subsection (6), an officer must immediately cause arrangements to be made for the child to be placed in, or returned to, the care of that person.
+(7) If an appropriate person is contacted under subsection (6), an officer must immediately cause arrangements to be made for the child to be placed in, or returned to, the care of that person.

-(8) If a responsible person cannot be contacted under subsection (6), an officer must immediately cause arrangements to be made for the care of the child until the child is placed in, or returned to, the care of a responsible person or otherwise dealt with under this Part.
+(8) If an appropriate person cannot be contacted under subsection (6), an officer must immediately cause arrangements to be made for the care of the child until the child is placed in, or returned to, the care of an appropriate person or otherwise dealt with under this Part.

-Note:
+Note to this section:

 Division 8 confers certain powers on authorised officers and police officers in relation to children moved to a safe place under this section.

 [Section 41 amended by No. 49 of 2010 s.
-7.]
+7; No. 23 of 2015 s.
+33.]

 Division 3 — Protection orders